getgud-io/getgud-docs/1-Integrations/cpp-build-instructions.md

 winbuild_dll.bat
 ```

 Congrats, SDK is built!
-Your build files should be located in `_build` folder.
+Your build files should be located in `build/_buid/Release` folder.

 ## Build for Unreal Engine